hoprnet/hoprd-test/k6/README.md

 docker run --rm -it -e GOOS=darwin -u "$(id -u):$(id -g)" -v "${PWD}:/xk6" grafana/xk6 build v0.42.0 --with github.com/grafana/xk6-output-prometheus-remote
 ```

-## Target environment
+## Nodes Topology

-The load testing can be run against a given environment.
-At this moment we have identified 4 environments:
+The load testing can be run against a given topology of nodes.
+At this moment we have identified the following topologies:
-- **Local cluster**: The local cluster environment is described in `hoprnet` repository as a development environment to run your own tests.
-It is not expected to receive too much load, but it is useful as it can be use to develop load testing tests
+- many2many: This topology injects messages from any sender to any destination using any relayer
-- **Pluto**: The pluto image is a docker packaged distribution of the local cluster, which makes it easier to run for automated tests.
+- sender: This topology injects messages from only 1 sender node(which does not act as relayer or destination), to many relayers to a many destinations
-- **GCP rotsee**: The GCP rotsee environment consists of 10 nodes, not fully interconnected.
-Each node is running in a different VM and is expected to be used as target environment with more workloads than just developing the load testing.
+- receiver: This topology injects messages from only many sender nodes, to many relayers to only 1 destination (which does not act as relayer or sender)
-- **Dufour rotsee**: The GCP dufour environment consists of 10 nodes, not fully interconnected.
-Each node is running in a different VM and is expected to be used as target environment with more workloads than just developing the load testing.
+- relayer: This topology injects messages from only many sender nodes to only 1 relayer node(which does not act as sender or destination) to a many destinations

 ## Building